 Broadcaster – Teacher

-DJ’s book of stories Voyeurs was named “Best Story Collection of 2007.”* An expanded edition was issued last year by The Gramercy Press.
+DJ’s book of stories Voyeurs was named “Best Story Collection of 2007” in L.A.* An expanded edition was later issued by The Gramercy Press.

-Dennis James Bartel’s eclectic & electric novel High’d Up which one distinguished poet called “the most erudite novel I’ve ever read,”^ received a second printing last fall in an illustrated edition.
+Dennis James Bartel’s eclectic & electric novel High’d Up which one distinguished poet called “the most erudite novel I’ve ever read,”^ likewise received a second printing from Gramercy in an illustrated edition.

-DJB’s’ novel High’d Up is now illustrated.
-He agreed to an interview about this event in the life of one of our favorite novels.
+High’d Up is now illustrated.
+DJB agreed to an interview with us at djbartel.com about this event in the life of one of our favorite novels.
 Click here to read our discussion.